keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 It’s ok that I’m using a cloud server for this, I tell myself, because none of my data is stored on it.
 But also, I think I pulled off something kinda cool.

 This is a really fragile architecture, however.
-If the `ssh` tunnels aren’t up, the site can’t be served and I can’t even get an error page out as there doesn't seem to be a way to query for whether the reverse proxies are passing any data through.
+If the `ssh` tunnels aren’t up, the site can’t be served.
+I can’t even get an error page out as there doesn't seem to be a way to query for whether the reverse proxies are passing any data through.
 This setup is really kinda crap like that.

-Being what it is, `systemd` on the _closet computer_ will stop `autossh` from retrying connections to the _bastion server_ after a certain period and this is a major problem if there’s a hiccup in the home internet connection.
+Being what it is, `systemd` on the _closet computer_ will stop `autossh` from retrying connections to the _bastion server_ after a certain period.
+This is a major problem if there’s a hiccup in the home internet connection.
 Sometimes my internet is out for five minutes, but that’s a tradeoff made when using a cheaper, locally-based ISP over Comcast's cartoon villain bundled contracts.
-At a minimum I need to use something other than `systemd` to manage my `ssh` tunnels as it hasn’t been reliable _at all_ and is probably one of the bigger points of failure because it cascades with any failures at the router.
+At a minimum, I need to use something other than `systemd` to manage my `ssh` tunnels, as it hasn’t been reliable _at all_ and is probably one of the bigger points of failure because it cascades with any failures at the router.

-Physically the closet receives too much human traffic for the _closet computer_ or really any hardware to be held there.
-We live in a modest century Craftsman whose modern infrastructure has been monkey-patched together and I piggybacked on the convenient, pre-existing connections made by the previous homeowners putting no thought into potential consequences therein.
+Physically, the closet receives too much human traffic for the _closet computer_ or really any hardware to be held there.
+We live in a modest century Craftsman whose modern infrastructure has been monkey-patched together, and I piggybacked on the convenient, pre-existing connections made by the previous homeowners, putting no thought into potential consequences therein.
 Now we have a closet acting as a server cabinet instead of a closet.
-We are of course using it as both, with frequent access throughout the day and cables running everywhere as if a panicked octopus were dropped on the floor and frozen in place.
+We are, of course, using it as both, with frequent access throughout the day, and cables running everywhere, as if a panicked octopus were dropped on the floor and frozen in place.

 ## Duct tape and rainbows

 I have a lot of problems hosting my website and source code from my _closet computer_ in terms of uptime.
-Mostly related to tripping over the power cable, though in other ways the setup isn’t resilient and I still need to do some work to improve how it performs.
-But it’s been a really rewarding experience nonetheless.
-I’m working with tech that I use all the time as a consumer but have never myself had to engineer or maintain.
+Mostly related to tripping over the power cable, though in other ways the setup isn’t resilient.
+It’s been a really rewarding experience nonetheless.
+I’m working with tech that I use all the time as a consumer, but have never myself had to engineer or maintain.
 It's a fun puzzle.

-Hosting my website and source code myself feels very empowering, as if I reclaimed a little piece of the internet.
+Hosting my website and source code myself feels very empowering.
+I feel as if I reclaimed a little piece of the internet.
 For that alone I want to see what more I can self host.
-The internet today clusters around an increasingly centralizing oligopoly of services, and I pine for the days when every odd person had their own small, weird website, and frequented a handful of small, niche forums, each with just enough users to be interesting.
+The internet today clusters around a centralizing oligopoly of services, and I pine for the days when every odd person had their own small, weird website, and frequented a handful of small, niche forums, each with just enough users to be interesting.
 Now there's Facebook.
 GitHub.
 Google...
-If I name a _thing_: there's likely a single company that I would go to for that _thing_, and that _thing_ has likely regressed in quality towards the mean and mediocre.
-And when I go to that company for that _thing_, I can't tell whether I've found the _thing_ or an ad.
+If I name a _thing_: there's likely a single site that I would go to for that _thing_.
+That _thing_ has likely regressed in quality towards the mean and mediocre.
+And when I go to that site for that _thing_, I can't tell whether I've found the _thing_ or an ad for a subscription service that gives me access to the _thing_ at a markup.

 {{img id: "closet-computer-in-context",
       title: "The closet computer, in context.
 Corey asked me to dust first.",